 All That Chugging Gives The Brain A Serious Workout

 These days, you don’t have to worry about jaguar attacks.
 But that doesn’t mean those spatial reasoning skills are useless.
 Far from it, because they improve those all-hallowed STEM skills.
 Plus, there’s a direct correlation between spatial reasoning and SAT math scores.
 So when your kids are playing with a ball or a train, they’re actually improving the basic ability that’s going to get them a scholarship to a good college.

 That doesn’t mean you can just play with trains until you’re 18 and get into MIT, but it’s a good first step.

 Girls Should Play With Trains As Often As Possible

 The problem with evolution is that we don’t live in the jungle anymore.
-Spatial reasoning was more useful for boys when they were the ones hunting and fighting predator.
-Today, however, it’s a skill both genders need.
+Spatial reasoning was more useful for boys when they were the ones hunting and fighting predators.
+Today, however, it’s a skill all genders need.

-Some girls are naturally drawn toward wheels, but most aren’t – and that might be a bigger problem than you realize.
+Some girls are naturally drawn toward wheels, but most aren’t — and that might be a bigger problem than you realize.
 Remember that study that said spatial thinking improves math scores?
-While they only found a small correlation for boys, they found a huge one for girls.
+Although the researchers only found a small correlation for boys, they found a huge one for girls.